 Addiction can be very dangerous, sometimes even fatal.
 So, proper treatment is almost always necessary.
 Unfortunately, the inability to pay may be an obstacle to your recovery.
-We believe that cost should never be the reason that you don’t get help, especially when it comes to addiction treatment.
+At Arete, we believe that cost should never be the reason that you don’t get help, especially when it comes to addiction treatment.

 We work together with you to help you understand your addiction treatment insurance coverage options and to review your insurance benefits.
 We want to make recovery for you as stress-free as possible.
 Supporting you and providing the financial information you need is crucial in doing so.

 Your health insurance and how it pertains to different recovery treatment programs and options is important to us, so we tasked ourselves with providing as much information as possible.
 If you’d like additional information or to ask something more specific, feel free to reach out to our specialists.